-- (4) The general election for a municipality required to hold elections annually may be held either on school election day, as provided in subsection (3), or on the first Tuesday after the first Monday in November, at the discretion of the governing body.
-(1) A general election shall be held throughout the state on the first Tuesday after the first Monday in November. - (2) In every even-numbered year, the following elections shall be held on general election day: - (a) an election on any ballot issue submitted to electors pursuant to Article III, section 6, unless the legislature orders a special election, or Article XIV, section 8, of the Montana constitution; - (b) an election of members of the legislature and district court judges; - (c) an election of county officers; and - (d) any other election specified by law to be held on the same day as the general election in even-numbered years. - (3) In every odd-numbered year, the following elections shall be held on the same day as the general election: - (a) an election of officers for municipalities; and - (b) any other election specified by law to be held on general election day in odd-numbered years."
+- (3) The general election for any political subdivision, other than a municipality, required to hold elections annually must be held on school election day, the first Tuesday after the first Monday of May of each year, and is subject to the election procedures provided for in 13-1-401. - (4) The general election for a municipality required to hold elections annually may be held either on school election day, as provided in subsection (3), or on the first Tuesday after the first Monday in November, at the discretion of the governing body.
+A general election shall be held throughout the state on the first Tuesday after the first Monday in November. - (2) In every even-numbered year, the following elections must be held on general election day: - (a) an election on any ballot issue submitted to electors pursuant to Article III, section 6, unless the legislature orders a special election, or Article XIV, section 8, of the Montana constitution; - (b) an election of federal officers, members of the legislature, state officers, multi-county district officers

+- elected at a statewide election, district court judges, and county officers; - (c) any other election specified by law to be held on the same day as the general election in even-numbered years. - (3) In every odd-numbered year, the following elections shall be held on the same day as the general election: - (a) an election of officers for municipalities; and - (b) any other election specified by law to be held on general election day in odd-numbered years."